Saša Kalajdžić: Wolverhampton Wanderers

-On 31 August 2022, English club Wolverhampton Wanderers announced that they had signed Kalajdžić on a five-year-deal, with the option to extend for a further 12 months.
+On 31 August 2022, English club Wolverhampton Wanderers announced that they had signed Kalajdžić on a five-year deal, with the option to extend for a further 12 months.
 The fee was undisclosed by the club, but was reported to be £15 million.
 He made his debut three days later as a starter in a 1–0 Premier League win against Southampton at Molineux, but was substituted at half-time due to injury which was later confirmed as an ACL tear requiring surgery.
 Wolves subsequently announced that the player underwent reparative surgery on 6 September, and cautioned that the typical rehabilitation period after such a procedure is nine months.

+Kalajdžić made his second appearance for Wolves (and first since 3 September 2022) against Manchester United on 14 August 2023 as a late substitute.
+Kalajdžić again entered the field as a late substitute against Everton on 26 August 2023, and proceeded to score his first goal for Wolves in the 87th minute to help them win 1–0 away at Goodison Park.

+Kalajdžić scored his second goal for Wolves in his next match – his first start for the club since 3 September 2022 – a home game in the EFL Cup against Blackpool on 29 August 2023 that Wolves won 5–0.

+Kalajdžić scored his second Premier League goal, again as a substitute, in a 2–1 Wolves win away to Bournemouth on 21 October 2023.
+It was the second time in the season he had scored a late winning goal for Wolves in a Premier League fixture to secure an away win.

+Loan to Eintracht Frankfurt

+On 7 January 2024, Wolves sent Kalajdžić on loan to Bundesliga club Eintracht Frankfurt until the end of the 2023–24 season.
+On 15 February, he scored his first goal for the club in a 2–2 away draw against Union Saint-Gilloise during the Conference League knockout round play-offs.
+On 18 February, Kalajdžić suffered a third ACL tear in the space of five years in a Bundesliga match against SC Freiburg.

+Return to Wolverhampton

+Kalajdžić missed the entire 2024–25 season due to his ACL injury.

+Loan to LASK

+On 5 September 2025, Wolves loaned out Kalajdžić a second time, this time to Austrian side LASK.

 International career

 Kalajdžić made six appearances for Austria at under-21 level.
-He made his senior international debut for Austria on 14 October 2020, in a Nations League 1–0 win against Romania, as an added-time substitute for Michael Gregoritsch.
+He made his senior international debut for Austria on 14 October 2020, in a Nations League 1–0 victory against Romania, as an extra time substitute for Michael Gregoritsch.

 On 25 March 2021, he scored his first two international goals in a 2–2 away draw with Scotland during 2022 FIFA World Cup qualification.
 He was included in the squad for Euro 2020, where he scored a goal in a 2–1 loss after extra-time against Italy in the round of 16.